Advanced Resource Creation

-Polar: Advanced resource creation
+Polar: Advanced Resource Creation

 In this guide, we'll cover using Polar's shorthand rules to implement both RBAC and ReBAC policies.